-- 189. To prepare for academic year 2019 to 2020 allocations of high needs place funding to institutions, local authorities should have consulted with their maintained schools, local academies, special free schools, and FE institutions.
-Local authorities also need to consider the availability of provision in centrally funded institutions (non-maintained special schools and special post-16 institutions) when planning for 2019 to 2020. - 190.
-ESFA ask local authorities to provide information about the number of high needs places in academies, special free schools, and FE institutions to be funded in the following academic year. - 191.
-Although ESFA ask the local authority in whose area the academy or FE institution is located to make the return, it is a requirement that the place numbers include places commissioned by other local authorities because the import and export adjustment compensates local authorities for placements of pupils and students on a lagged basis. - 192.
-The adjustments outlined above will reflect the funding distribution in those local authorities where the academies, special free schools and FE institutions in their area have a significant number of pupils or students who live in other local authority areas; communication with institutions and other local authorities to confirm the number of places they intend to use is therefore important.
+186. To prepare for academic year 2019 to 2020 allocations of high needs place funding to institutions, local authorities should consult with their maintained schools, local academies and FE institutions.
+Local authorities also need to consider the availability of provision in centrally funded institutions (non-maintained special schools and special post-16 institutions) when planning for 2019 to 2020.

+187. ESFA will ask local authorities to provide information about the number of high needs places in academies and FE institutions to be funded in the following academic year.

+188. Although ESFA will ask the local authority in whose area the academy or FE institution is located to make the return, it is it is a requirement that the place numbers include places commissioned by other local authorities because the import and export adjustment compensates local authorities for placements of pupils and students on a lagged basis.

+189. The adjustments outlined above will reflect the funding distribution in those local authorities where the academies and FE institutions in their area have a significant number of pupils or students who live in other local authority areas; communication with institutions and other local authorities to confirm the number of places they intend to use is therefore important.
 So is the need to review the data which underpins the import export adjustments because it shows the number of places commissioned by other local authorities for the institutions located in a local authority area.
-The high needs place change notification: 2019 to 2020 provides more information about the arrangements for notifying ESFA of place numbers in the case of academy and FE institutions. - 193.
-In the case of AP, local schools' commissioning activity and plans should also be considered. - 194.
-Place numbers should reflect both recent commissioning activity and strategic planning to secure suitable SEND provision and AP in line with local authorities' and schools' statutory responsibilities. - 195.
-ESFA issued information in October 2018 about the process for notification of changes to place numbers for the 2019 to 2020 academic year, at institutions funded directly by ESFA, including academies, special free schools and FE colleges. - 196.
-Local authorities will continue to be able to make changes to the number of preand post-16 places funded in maintained schools and PRUs at a local level without the need to notify ESFA in advance. - 197.
-If a school or PRU intends to become an academy, to ensure the academy receives the correct place funding direct from ESFA, local authorities should notify the project lead of the agreed number of places for 2018 to 2019, and 2019 to 2020, before conversion.
+The high needs funding operational guide to be published in September 2018 will provide more information about how the arrangements for notifying ESFA of place numbers in the case of academy and FE institutions will work.

+190. In the case of AP, local schools' commissioning activity and plans should also be considered.

+191. Place numbers should reflect both recent commissioning activity and strategic planning to secure suitable SEND provision and AP in line with local authorities' and schools' statutory responsibilities.

+192. ESFA will issue information in October 2018 about the process for notification of changes to place numbers for the 2019 to 2020 academic year, at institutions funded directly by ESFA, including academies and FE colleges.

+193. Local authorities will continue to be able to make changes to the number of pre and post-16 places funded in maintained schools and PRUs at a local level without the need to notify ESFA in advance.

+194. If a school or PRU intends to become an academy, to ensure the academy receives the correct place funding direct from ESFA, local authorities should notify the project lead of the agreed number of places for 2018 to 2019 and 2019 to 2020 before conversion.

-- 198. As in previous years, following the publication of information about local authorities' DSG allocations in December 2018, ESFA will deduct from local authorities' overall high needs allocations the amount required to fund the places in those institutions that receive place funding direct from ESFA. - 199.
-The amount deducted will include adjustments to reflect changes to place numbers notified to ESFA.
+195. As in previous years, following the publication of information about local authorities' DSG allocations in December 2018, ESFA will deduct from the local authority's overall high needs allocation the amount required to fund the places in those institutions that receive place funding direct from ESFA.

+196. The amount deducted will include adjustments to reflect changes to place numbers notified to ESFA.